bijanebrahimi/blog/content/linux/raspbian-on-1g-sd-card.md

 Title: Raspbian on 1G SD-Card
 SubTitle: How to Create a alter the Rasbian image to fit into 1G SD-Card
-Date: 2021-01-22 13:20
+Date: 2021-01-22 19:20
 Category: Linux
 Tags: linux, rasbperry pi, debian, buster, raspbian

 Recently I setup a raspberry pi as my home wireless router.
 It worked great, until I accidently broke the sd-card.
-I had a spare SD-Card but it was only 1GB.
-Considering the 1.8GB raspbian image, something had to be done to shrink the image size to fit into a 1GB SD-Card.
-Here's the **How To** but I should warn, the following instructions to beexecuted very carefully or you might wipe the wrong storage and lose data.
+I had a spare SD-Card but it was only a 1GB memory.
+Considering the 1.8GB raspbian image (after decompressing), something had to be done to shrink the image size to fit into a 1GB SD-Card.
+Here's the **How To** but I should warn, the following instructions to be executed very carefully or you might wipe the wrong storage and lose the precious data.

 **Note:** Most of the following commands are to be executed with root privileges.
 Please ensure you understand them before trying to execute them.

 First I needed to create an image, with the right size to fit exactly into my 1GB SC-Card.
 To check the size of the media, simply execute `fdisk -l`.
-My SD-Card has around **940MB** capacity, So the following command creates a image file with that exact size:
+My SD-Card has around **940MB** capacity, So the following command creates an image file with the exact size:

 ```sh
 truncate -s 940M sd-card.img
 ```

+The instructions to create partition table on the image, should be done on a block device.
-the next step is to create block devices from the raspberry image and my own image.
+The next step is to create block devices from the raspberry image and my own image.
+Here I choose `/dev/loop1` for the rasbian image file and `/dev/loop2` for the custom image file.

 ```sh
 losetup /dev/loop1 2020-05-27-raspios-buster-lite-armhf.img
 losetup /dev/loop2 sd-card.img
 ```

 So, from now on, the `/dev/loop1` device, represents the raspbian image and the `/dev/loop2` device should represents my custom image device.

-Then, we need to properly copy the boot instructions from the Raspbian image.
-The boot instructions are located after the partition table at sector zero and before the start position of the first partition.
+Then, I needed to properly copy the boot instructions from the Raspbian into the image.
+The boot instructions are located after the partition table at sector zero and ends before the start position of the first partition.

 ```sh